 - Soft drinks

 Alcohol can easily slow down fat loss in ketosis.
 Plus, many alcoholic drinks are carb-heavy, such as:

 Even though it’s also made from carb sources, those sugars are converted to ethyl alcohol during the distillation and fermentation process.

 Sweetened and Sugary Beverages

-It’s best to stay clear of most caloric and sweetened drinks, as they are often full of carbs.
+It’s wise to stay clear of most caloric and sweetened drinks, as they are often full of carbs.
 That includes:

 Try these Perfect Keto drinks instead: